-So how can you connect with all these people by advertising on YouTube?
-Answering that question is a bit more complicated because there are different options.
-Here’s an overview of the three types of YouTube ads:
+So, how can you connect your audience by advertising on YouTube?
+Answering that question is a bit complicated because there are several different options.
+Here’s an overview of five types of YouTube ads:

 YouTube’s ad platform is Google’s TrueView — and the value it offers marketers is that it’s “built on the promise that you’ll only pay when someone chooses to watch your video ad.”
 That means marketers are only charged when a user watches a TrueView ad for at least 30 seconds or takes some action at the end of the video, whichever comes first.
 Also, because viewers choose to watch the video ads, it’s a good bet that they’re actually interested in the content.